davegarrett/tls13-spec/draft-ietf-tls-tls13.md

   [[TODO: interaction with PSK.]]

 extensions
 : A list of extensions.
 Note that only extensions offered by the client can appear in the server's list.
-In TLS 1.3 as opposed to previous versions of TLS, the server's extensions are split between the ServerHello and the EncryptedExtensions {{encrypted-extensions}}
+If a client receives an extension type that it did not request in its ClientHello, it MUST abort the handshake with an "unsupported_extension" fatal alert.
+Note that in TLS 1.3, as opposed to previous versions of TLS, the server's extensions are split between the ServerHello and the EncryptedExtensions message {{encrypted-extensions}}.
-  message.
-The ServerHello
-  MUST only include extensions which are required to establish the cryptographic context.
+  The ServerHello MUST only include extensions which are required to establish the cryptographic context.
 {:br }

 ####  Hello Retry Request